 Risk Factors for Concussions

-This high risk is occurring despite the fact that women rarely play football.
-Females, we know, are more prone to concussion, or at least more prone to reporting a concussion.
+This high risk occurs even though women rarely play football.
+Females, we know, are more prone to a concussion, or at least more prone to reporting a concussion.

 One theory about this is that women are more honest than men when it comes to self-diagnosis and reporting.
 When you look at high school soccer, which is played by both boys and girls, it’s the girls who lead the way in reported concussions, with a reported rate twice that of boys.